tanu17/Data-Science-Coursea/Basic R codes/MFE course/basicSyntax.md

 # Data Types:

-character:  "Shantanu", "A" \n
+character:  "Shantanu", "A"
-numeric: 4.52344332, pi , 3.52342432...\n
+numeric: 4.52344332, pi , 3.52342432...
-// R doesnt have long and various other distinction beause it doesnt have restriction on size integer
+    R doesnt have long and various other distinction beause it doesnt have restriction on size integer
 logical: TRUE, FALSE
 complex: 3+4i